LOCATION:

 Our collaborative involvement with the scheme began at ECI stage when we were invited to provide budget, buildability and logistics advice for each design option.
 We proposed a methodology and plant schedule to support the Marine Consent Licence application.

-Our works comprise:
+Our works comprised:

 - Public realm improvements including seating, views and connectivity, with enhanced hard and soft landscaping.